 A case of non-reaction happened right under the nose of the investigative reporters for The Boston Globe.
 The principal of King K-8 School, Jessica Bolt, received a complaint from a parent that a teacher’s aide at the school had inappropriate contact with a student.1

 Bolt claims to have investigated the complaint by interviewing the parent, the student and the aide, and then arbitrarily deciding that there was insufficient information to pursue disciplinary action against the aide.
 Bolt failed to report the aide to the police, and he transferred the aide to another school where he was reportedly caught in the act of abusing a special needs student.
 To teachers who are familiar with this problem, it is referred to as, “passing the trash.”

-In a excellent study titled “Educator Sexual Misconduct,” Dr. Charol Shakeshaft, Professor and Department Chair of Educational Leadership at Virginia Commonwealth University, concluded that “ten percent of American students are victims of sexual misconduct by public school employees each year.”
+In an excellent study titled “Educator Sexual Misconduct,”2 Dr. Charol Shakeshaft, Professor and Department Chair of Educational Leadership at Virginia Commonwealth University, concluded that “ten percent of American students are victims of sexual misconduct by public school employees each year.”
 Furthermore, “the physical sexual abuse of students in schools is likely more than 100 times the abuse by priests.”

 Dr. Shakeshaft’s report also contained elements from an earlier study done in 1994 indicating that not one single case of the 225 documented and admitted cases of teacher sexual abuse in New York state in the early 1990s, was reported to the police.
 Why is this not front-page news in The New York Times?
 If even one case is too many for Catholic priests (and indeed it is), what about 225 cases for public school teachers?